nestybox/sysbox/docs/design.md

 ### Masked paths

-* Sysboxd will honor masked paths in the system container spec, except when these correspond to paths managed by sysbox-fs.
+* Sysbox will honor masked paths in the system container spec, except when these correspond to paths managed by sysbox-fs.